Seagate/cortx-k8s/GLOSSARY.md

 ### IEM

-IEM stands for Interesting Event Messages, relating to events happening within the system, affecting normal system functionality and which may be useful for preliminary debugging.
+In the context of [CORTX](https://github.com/Seagate/cortx), IEM stands for Interesting Event Messages, relating to events happening within the system, affecting normal system functionality and which may be useful for preliminary debugging.

 ### JBOD